-In the United States my favorite way to get around is by motorcycle.
+In the United States, my favorite way to get around is by motorcycle.
 I cut through southern California traffic and get to my destination easily.
-I take the precaution of wearing denim pants, ankle protecting shoes, a padded jacket, riding gloves, and most importantly a certified helmet.
-My wife has her own gear for riding as well.
+I take the precaution of wearing denim pants, ankle-protecting shoes, a padded jacket, riding gloves, and most importantly a certified helmet.
+My passenger always has their own gear for riding as well.
 We cruise knowing we took the right measures to eliminate the risk of injury.

 I remember one day sitting in the backseat of a car in Dhaka watching a family of four stacked on a motorcycle wiz by.
 It is a spectacle when multiple people cram on to a 150 cc two-wheeled machine.
 It’s like watching trained acrobats.
 It’s even more eventful when they are carrying luggage with them.

 You have a dad at the controls, baby number 1 on the gas tank, wife behind the husband, sitting sideways (this is the modest way for a woman to sit in Bangladesh), and another child dangling on the back.
 This arrangement is not what shocks me though; it is the fact that the only one wearing the safety helmet is the dad who is piloting the motorcycle.